kosli-dev/labs/lab-01-get-ready.md

 Before moving to the next lab, ensure you have:

 - ✅ A Kosli account at app.kosli.com with an organization created
-- ✅ A forked copy of the labs repository under your GitHub account
+- ✅ A copy of the labs repository under your GitHub account
 - ✅ GitHub Actions successfully completed all jobs in the workflow
 - ✅ A Docker image published to your GitHub Container Registry
 - ✅ Understanding of the basic pipeline structure